This section explains the causes and symptoms of hydrocephalus as well as outlining the long-term effects and treatment options available.

 What is cerebrospinal fluid (CSF)?

-The brain and spine are surrounded by cerebrospinal fluid (CSF), which is essential for cushioning the brain, providing nutrients and removing waste products.
+The brain and spine are surrounded by CSF, which is essential for cushioning the brain, providing nutrients and removing waste products.

 CSF is mainly produced in the choroid plexus and flows around the sub-arachnoid space surrounding the brain and spinal cord.
 It then passes through a series of chambers in the brain called ventricles and connecting channels called foramina.